-- There is no significant variance in administrative consulting fees, which consist of fees for the contract controller, CFO and geological consulting during current and comparative periods and are in accordance with the 2015 operating budget.
-The variance between quarters relate to services provided by the contract controller, and result because of timing differences with respect to the preparation of the annual audited financial statements, which were prepared in Q1 of the current year and Q2 of the comparative year.
-There were no geological consulting fees incurred nor fees for services provided by the CFO in either the current or comparative periods. - Occupancy costs are down slightly in the current period.
-During the three month period ended March 31, 2015 a new leasing arrangement was negotiated, effective April 1, 2015 (see Note 19 Subsequent events in this document).
+- Administrative consulting fees, which consist of fees for the contract controller, CFO and geological consulting, are down by approximately \$450 from the comparative period, and are in accordance with the 2016 operating budget.
+During Q1 2016 there was approximately \$900 in geological consulting fees incurred (Q1 2015 \$Nil).
+There were no fees for services provided by the CFO in either the current or comparative periods. - Occupancy costs are up significantly in the current period; however, the increase is directly offset by the increase in Sublease revenue, as discussed in the section above.
+Under the new leasing arrangement, the Company began recording both Sublease revenue and leasing expense on a gross basis in accordance with IFRS.
+During the three month period ended March 31, 2015 a new leasing arrangement was negotiated, effective April 1, 2015 (see Note 18 Commitments in this document).
 It included a reduction in leased space and resulting reduction in base lease and operating costs.
-During the construction period in March, the monthly occupancy cost was waived.
-The Company anticipates that under the new leasing arrangement, the monthly lease costs will be \$1,000 less to the termination of the lease, March 31, 2017. - Office and secretarial fees are up by \$6,300.
-This difference reflects an increase in services provided by the corporate secretary during the current period and include negotiations related to the office lease, review of various contracts and provision of assistance with the preparation of the annual audited financial statements for the year ended September 30, 2014. - The increase in insurance expense in the current period results because the coverage was increased when the policy was renewed June 1, 2014.
+During the construction period in March 2015, the monthly occupancy cost was waived.
+Under the new arrangement, the Company anticipates that the net monthly lease costs will be \$1,000 less to the termination of the lease, March 31, 2017. - Office and secretarial fees are up nominally by approximately \$500.
+The majority of the expenditures relate to salaries and wages for administrative services provided by Guatavita Gold Corporation. - Computer network and website maintenance is down in by about \$600 in Q1 2016 from the comparative period.
+The variance is a reflection of the installations cost of a new network that was purchased in Q1 2015.